TRaSH-Guides/Guides/CONTRIBUTING.md

 ## Guidelines

 - Ensure you're editing the latest version.
-- If you suggest changes, ensure they don't disrupt anything else in the guides.
+- If you suggest changes, ensure they don't cause any issues, inconsistencies or breakages elsewhere in the guides.
 - After the modifications, verify that you do not receive any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors.
-- If the `metadata.json` and `metadata.schema.json` require changes, announce it first in the Discord `#development` channel and ping `voidpointer` and `nitsua` to prevent disruption in third-party apps :bangbang:
+- If the `metadata.json` and `metadata.schema.json` require changes, announce it first in the Discord `#development` channel and ping `voidpointer` and `nitsua` to prevent disruption to third-party apps :bangbang:

 ## Index